 Securing an interview with an accountancy firm is no mean feat.
 You want to be sure that when you get to your interview, you are well-prepared and ready to tackle whatever questions they throw at you.
-We’ve pulled together a few accountancy interview questions you might expect to see.
+We’ve pulled together a few accounting interview questions you might expect to see.

 1. Why do you want to do accountancy?

 Naturally, the way you answer this accountancy interview question will differ from business to business.
 When it comes to becoming a qualified accountant, it’s very important that you understand the firm’s expertise and areas of speciality.
 Have a think about the area you are interested in and why it appeals to you.
 For example, if you are interested in going in to tax, your reasons might be that you like trying to save people money and you enjoy the challenge of searching for loopholes.